oldd/projects/cleancalc/2-cleancalc.md

-v.2.* - embed final v.1 in html, give it a nice user interface
+# CLEANCALC v.2.* - Embedded in HTML
+Build a nice HTML frontend for your calc object from step 1.

+Don't forget to complete this version's presence on the repo!